dominican republic healthcare system

 Medicines and Pharmacies

 There are plenty of pharmacies all over the Dominican Republic.
-Most of these pharmacies have long opening hours and are well stocked with medicines such as painkillers, antibiotics, and drugs to treat common cold and flu.
+Most of these pharmacies have long opening hours and are well stocked with medicines such as painkillers, antibiotics, and drugs to treat the common cold, COVID-19 and the flu.
 The drugs that require prescriptions are narcotics.
 Some pharmacies prescribe medicines simply when a patient can tell them the problem they are facing.
 These also save the expenses of visiting a doctor.
-These pharmacies provide discounts, only on the purchase of medicines through cash (and no credit card payment).
+These pharmacies provide discounts only on purchasing medicines through cash (and no credit card payment).

 Best Private International Medical Insurance Plans for Expats in the Dominican Republic

 Digital nomads, expatriates, and global citizens who are planning to move to the Dominican Republic must have an international health insurance policy that covers overseas medical evacuation in case of a health emergency.
-Cigna Global and Allianz International provide some of the leading health insurance policies for expats and the Allianz plan can even cover many local nationals there who need international coverage.
-They are easily accepted by public healthcare institutions and private hospitals in the Dominican Republic.
+Cigna Global and IMG provide some of the leading health insurance policies for expats, and the Allianz plan can even cover many local nationals who need international coverage.
+They are readily accepted by public healthcare institutions and private hospitals in the Dominican Republic.

 Learn about top 5 countries to retire in Caribbean